Bert van Loo

-Bert van Loo (Gulpen, 1946 – 2016) was a Dutch sculptor, who mainly worked with glass.
+Bert van Loo (1946 in Gulpen – 2016) was a Dutch sculptor, who mainly worked with glass.
 He was mainly active in the Netherlands and China.

 Biography

 Bert van Loo acquired his sculptors education from 1969 to 1973 at the Gerrit Rietveld Academy in Amsterdam.
 Van Loo worked mainly with the material glass, mostly in combination with the materials bronze, lead, stone and wood.
 Van Loo was a teacher and guest teacher at the Gerrit Rietveld Academy, Amsterdam, Royal College of Art, Londen, Kent State University, Kent, Ohio, US, and many other art academies in Europe, US, Japan, Australia and China.

 From 1975 until 2014, Bert van Loo was also advisor and curator for multiple organisations like the Council for Culture in The Hague, the Mondriaan Fund in Amsterdam, the Government of Amsterdam, Amstelveen and also for the Levant Art Gallery in Shanghai, China.

 He realized works in the public space in the Netherlands and also in China.

 Bert van Loo had solo exhibitions as well with fellow artists in the Netherlands and most European countries, as well as America, Australia, Japan and China.

 He won different awards and in 2006 he received a retrospective: in Museum Fundación Centro Del Vidrio, La Granja – Segovia, Spain.
 His work is in the collection of different museum's, private collections and corporate collections.